The news: Revolut is exploring paths that can help it expand in the US banking industry.

 The company recently held talks with investment bankers about hiring them to advise on a potential bank acquisition, per Bloomberg.

-Why it matters: This potential hiring underscores the urgency of its intent to secure a US banking license.
-The company's experience in the UK, which took over three years and involved a mobilization phase with strict guardrails, has likely pushed it to seek a much more efficient path.
+Why it matters: This potential hiring underscores the urgency of Revolut’s intent to secure a US banking license.
+The company's experience in the UK, which took over three years and involved a mobilization phase with strict guardrails, has likely pushed it to seek a more efficient path.

 By pursuing an acquisition, Revolut could bypass the lengthy application process and immediately gain the ability to offer critical services like loans and credit products.
-This move signals a strategic shift, hoping to raise $1 billion in its next funding round to buy its way into a market it's long been eyeing.
+This move signals a strategic shift, hoping to buy its way into a market it's long been eyeing.

-Our first take: If Revolut can successfully fast-track a US banking license, it could light the way for other fintech players to do the same.
-This could redefine the competitive banking landscape, making it a buy-in game rather than a build-from-scratch one.
+Our take: Revolut successfully fast-tracking a US banking license could light the way for other fintech players to do the same.
+It would redefine the competitive landscape, making banking a buy-in game rather than a build-from-scratch one.